Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While LG has some great perks, you may want to compare Optoma P2 vs LG HU85LA projectors before making a buying decision.
 Although, Optoma projectors do have some great features.

 (Con 3) Fewer Calibration Options: Most LG units offer limited picture options such as P3 color gamut and sRGB settings, unlike some professional projectors.
-However, built-in color filter settings tend to produce very accurate colors as long as you’re using a blank, white projection screen.
+However, built-in color filter settings produce very accurate colors if you’re using a blank, white projection screen.

 It might be time to buy a projector if you’re looking to create a more cinematic experience for movie nights at home.
 You might also want a convenient way to show large-screen content with excellent picture quality, such as slide shows, work presentations, and class notes.